Gastric Cancer Diagnosis

 Innovative Treatment for Gastric Cancer

-When it comes to gastric cancer and other gastrointestinal conditions, Hoag-USC Surgical Center for Digestive Diseases provides a full array of progressive treatment options.
+When it comes to gastric cancer and other gastrointestinal conditions, Hoag provides a full array of progressive treatment options.
 As a recognized leader and high-volume provider of innovative gastrointestinal care, Hoag’s multidisciplinary team of digestive disease experts performs some of the most advanced gastroenterology procedures available in the nation with clinical outcomes that rival national figures.

-Hoag continues to lead the way in complex GI care, providing access to a highly specialized surgical team that works collaboratively with Hoag-affiliated thoracic surgeons, gastroenterologists and medical oncology specialists to provide academic-level care.
+Hoag continues to lead the way in complex GI care, providing access to a highly specialized surgical team that works collaboratively with Hoag thoracic surgeons, gastroenterologists and medical oncology specialists to provide expert care.
 Hoag’s committed to accurate diagnosis, combined with progressive therapeutic options enables Hoag patients to achieve some of the highest clinical outcomes in the nation.

 To schedule a comprehensive diagnostic evaluation, or a second-opinion consultation with a Hoag gastroesophageal expert, call us at: 888-566-9712.